 Find a tone and be consistent.

-Estimate completion time.
+An estimated completion time.

-What to prepare.
+Things to prepare.
 For example attachments.

 Time and effort